conradakunga/Blog/_posts/2025-08-21-adding-a-raspberrypi-to-a-wifi-network-on-command-line.md

 ---
 layout: post
-title: Adding A RaspberryPI to a WiFi Network On Command Line
+title: Adding A RaspberryPI Pi to a WiFi Network on Command Line
 date: 2025-08-21 16:16:44 +0300
 categories:
     - Linux